 5 Ways to Restore Vital Energies this January

 Let’s face it – this time of year can seem a little bleak.
+Our winter energy can feel pretty low.
 The cosy twinkling’s of Christmas has passed, the exhilaration of a shiny New Year has worn off, and it can leave us feeling a bit flat.
 I’ve been exploring ways to make the early part of the year feel less like a time to ‘get through’, and more like a unique opportunity to restore and rejuvenate – I hope they help you to relish the weeks ahead and make them into a special time of year in their own right!

 1 – Honour your human rhythms.